Hosepipe Temporary Use Ban - Q & A for customers

 Vehicles will not be washed except where required to comply with driver safety or in preparation for any inspections due.

-We seek to repair all bursts immediately to avoid wastage, please continue to report any bursts as per normal.
+We aim to repair all bursts as soon as we possibly can to avoid wastage.
+Please continue to report any bursts or leaks as per normal.

 We may also consider, during this period of drought, assisting with locating leaks on private mains so that they can be repaired in a timely fashion.
 Please refer to our answer to the question 'Why aren't you repairing leaks for free' for further details.
 Please call 687687 option 5 followed by option 3 if you have a leak you would like us to inspect.